dreamingechoes/dreamingechoes.github.io/_posts/2015-10-10-conversational-bot-ruby-on-rails.md

 CHIQUIBOT.learn(brains)
 ```

-At the and we'll have something like this:
+At the end we'll have something like this:

 ```
 .